protesilaos/my-website/_pages/about.md

 - An hour-long video exchange [with Gavin Freeborn about Emacs, philosophy, politics, and life in general](https://protesilaos.com/codelog/2024-09-07-interview-gavin-freeborn-politics-philosophy-emacs/) (2024-09-07).

+- A ~2.5-hour video deep dive [with Christian Arzu (@linkarzu) about Emacs, NeoVim, integrated computing, free software, philosophy and more](https://protesilaos.com/codelog/2025-08-01-linkarzu-chat-emacs-neovim-philosophy/)

 ## Awards

 On 2022-03-19 the Free Software Foundation awarded me the _2021 Award